acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/getting-started.md

 Add-on SDK.
 You use it to launch Firefox and test your add-on, package your add-on for distribution, view documentation, and run unit tests.

-Once you're ready, move on to the next section: [Packaging].
+Once you're ready, move on to the next section: [Implementing a simple add-on](#guide/implementing-simple).

-  [Packaging]: #guide/packaging